-Being the area that receives the most rainfall in a year, Neriamangalam is also known as the Chirapunji of Kerala.
+Being the area that receives the most rainfall in a year, Neriamangalam forest is also known as the Chirapunji of Kerala.
 The lesser known trekking route to “Avarkutty” village, the famous arch bridge on the Munnar highway built across the Periyar River and the Ichathotty village are the major attractions.

 - Avarkutty, a village which is setup temporarily inside the jungle is for nature lovers and trekkers.